Skip to main content

 The Associate Degree Program

-Cornell University began a partnership with Cayuga Community College to offer an Associate degree program for men incarcerated at Auburn Correctional Facility and Cayuga Correctional Facility.
+Cornell University began a partnership with Cayuga Community College in 2008 to offer an Associate degree program for men incarcerated at Auburn Correctional Facility and Cayuga Correctional Facility.
 The largely liberal arts curriculum included courses on the natural sciences, humanities and social sciences.

 A collection of Theatre courses led to the formation of Phoenix Players Theatre Group run by the men in the program with support from Bruce Levitt, Alison van Dyke, Judy Levitt.
 The program also began offering college preparatory courses for students not yet admitted to the credit-bearing college program.